Dayan-Zhanchi/Maze-generation/README.md

     py main.py

 When the screen appears with a 2D grid, press s to start the maze generation.
+To generate a new maze simply click s again when the current generation has finished.

 To exit simply click on the x on the upper right corner of the screen.